-The AGORA – Cancer Research Center, located in Lausanne within sight of Lake Geneva, is to specifically bring together scientists and practitioners under one roof as part of a community of expertise.
+The AGORA Pôle de recherche sur le cancer, located in Lausanne within sight of Lake Geneva, is to specifically bring together scientists and practitioners under one roof as part of a community of expertise.
 The opportunity for enhancing communication within the new building is a major focus of the architectural scheme with its ability to address these concerns in a very holistic architectural and functional way.
-Set for completion in 2017, the new Cancer Research Center will accommodate 400 researchers and clinicians.
+The new cancer research center accommodates 400 researchers and clinicians.

 The building skin is designed to enhance daylight use in the depth of the building.
 In specific areas operable windows allow for natural ventilation.
 This provides for a better individual climate control.
 Daylight enhancement systems, optimized sunlight protection, the responsible management of natural resources in the construction and maintenance of the building, as well as the use of both renewable and existing energy systems on site are preconditions for a successful and sustainable working environment.
 They, together with ISREC’s own research goals, establish a future oriented image for the new facility.